SCons/scons-contrib/sconscontrib/SCons/Tool/kotlin/README.rst

 Basics
 ======

-This Tool adds basic support for compiling `kotlin` sources.
+This Tool adds basic support for compiling *Kotlin* sources.
 The following Builders are currently provided:

 **Kotlin**